 There can be a number of reasons for moving to Ontario.
-You could move for employment opportunities, to pursue education in one of Canada’s finest universities, or simply to experience a new way of life.
+You could move for employment opportunities, to pursue education in one of Canada’s finest universities, or simply to experience a new way of life with plenty outdoor activities.

 However, moving to any new city or location involves a number of complications.
 As such, you need to be well-prepared to alleviate some of the stress you’re inevitably feeling.

 In this article, we’ll give you a thorough overview of things to know and do when moving to Ontario.